Post-Impressionism Features in Bombay Progressive Artists’ Group

-Progressive Artists Group (PAG) was an answer to the existing Indian institutional structure of exhibitions in the mid-20th century.
-It was a collective primarily formed by FN Souza, SH Raza, KH Ara, HA Gade, MF Hussain and Sadanand Bakre.
+Progressive Artists’ Group (PAG) was an answer to the existing Indian institutional structure of exhibitions in the mid-20th century.
+It was a collective primarily formed by Francis Newton Souza, Sayed Haider Raza, Krishnaji Howlaji Ara, Hari Ambadas Gade, Maqbool Fida Hussain and Sadanand Bakre.
 Later, Vasudeo Gaitonde, Krishen Khanna, Tyeb Mehta, Akbar Padamsee, among other popular Indian modern artists had joined.
-While unearthing their European influence, many PAG paintings reflect a range of Impressionism to Post-impressionism features!
+While unearthing their European influence, many PAG paintings reflect a range of Impressionism to Post-Impressionism features!
 Among them, a few listed below will impress the idea.

-PAG was established, in 1947, in Bombay (now Mumbai).
+Progressive Artists’ Group was established, in 1947, in Bombay (now Mumbai).
 The founding artists had not only experienced but also observed the stagnancy in artistic idioms of modern Indian art.
-PAG aimed to reform and remodel the methods of expression as well as exhibiting them.
+PAG aimed to reform and remodel the methods of expression as well as exhibit them.
 As a step towards re-realizing the idea of experimentation, they looked to European modernism.
 Hence, the Indian diaspora of a few PAG artists brimmed with yearning and enthusiasm for learning the prevalent wave of modernism and wished to unlearn traditional redundancy.
 With artists moving out, the PAG disbanded in 1956.

-Co-founder of PAG, FN Souza (1924-2002), is the epitome of rebelliousness and insurgence.
-Anecdotes of his expulsion from Sir JJ School of Art, Mumbai, demonstrates an idea of his fearless personality.
+Co-founder of PAG, Francis Newton Souza (1924-2002), is the epitome of rebelliousness and insurgence.
+Anecdotes of his expulsion from Sir JJ School of Art, Mumbai, demonstrate an idea of his fearless personality.
 Although the influence of European modernism shows in his colorful paintings in the early years, the portraits and sardonic imagery take off from representative signs.

-Through the vivid transformation from indigenous to European to innately Indian, SH Raza (1922-2016) charts a route that safeguards color meticulously.
-Raza’s entire oeuvre charms with varying color palettes, whether in his early landscapes, branching into impressionist and post-impressionist paintings, or in the later mature phase of his Bindu paintings.
-Both Raza and Souza left India within a few years of the establishment of Progressive Artists Group.
+Through the vivid transformation from Indigenous to European to innately Indian, Sayed Haider Raza (1922-2016) charts a route that safeguards color meticulously.
+Raza’s entire oeuvre charms with varying color palettes, whether in his early landscapes, branching into Impressionist and Post-Impressionist paintings, or in the later mature phase of his Bindu paintings.
+Both Raza and Souza left India within a few years of the establishment of the Progressive Artists’ Group.

-HA Gade’s (1917-2001) paintings show a direct influence from impressionism and cubism.
-Although the below painting is absent of geometrical structure, Gade was greatly influenced by scientific theories.
+Hari Ambadas Gade’s (1917-2001) paintings show a direct influence from Impressionism and Cubism.
+Although the below painting doesn’t present a geometrical structure, Gade was greatly influenced by scientific theories.
 His attempt to break off from colonial subjugation was expressed through his ferocious and exceptionally demanding brushstrokes.

-MF Hussain (1915-2011) was one of the foremost Indian modern painters who eventually gained worldwide recognition.
-Hussain was a self-taught artist, unlike the league of the academic progressive artists group.
+Maqbool Fida Hussain (1915-2011) was one of the foremost Indian modern painters who eventually gained worldwide recognition.
+Hussain was a self-taught artist, unlike the league of the academic Progressive Artists’ Group.
 Having painted film posters, his involvement with PAG drove his artistic sensibilities and his aesthetics of expression.